neonevm/neon-evm.docs/docs/about/terminology.md

 ---

 ### Application Binary Interface (ABI)
 A JSON-based description on how to convert user actions between their JSON and binary representations.
 The ABI may also describe how to convert the database state to/from JSON.
-Once you have described your contract via an ABI this allows developers and users to interact with your contract seamlessly via JSON.
+Once you have described your contract via an ABI, this allows developers and users to interact with your contract seamlessly via JSON.

 ---